QuantumQ1/quantumq1.github.io/index.md

 ## Group Members

-We are always looking for highly motivated students and collaborators with interest in QFT, ST, and amplitudes.
+We are always looking for highly motivated students and collaborators with interest in QFT, String theory, and amplitudes.

 See details on the [Members page](/members/).